Entropion

 Itchy Runny Eyes May Be The First Signs Of Entropion

-Have you ever had an eyelash in your eye that caused that horrible scratching, itchy and irritated sensation?
-Well how about having a whole eyelid full of eyelashes turned inward against you eye, it wouldn't be pleasant, would it?
+Have you ever had an eyelash in your eye that caused that horrible scratching, itchy, and irritated sensation?
+Well how about having a whole eyelid full of eyelashes turned inward against your eye, it wouldn't be pleasant, would it?
 That is exactly what dogs that have entropion are dealing with.
 This condition can be hereditary as well as caused by injury or disease.
 Entropion is common in many breeds of dogs, both purebred and mixed breed, and is one of the leading eye problems that puppies and dogs experience.
 Although it is most commonly noted on the lower eyelid it can also be present on the upper eyelid as well.
 In puppies the condition is usually noted very shortly after the puppy opens his or her eye and can be corrected at this time with a simple surgical procedure that pulls the eyelid down and stitches it to keep the eyelid in the correct, outward facing position. [...]

 Eye Injuries

 One of the most frightening things for a dog owner to deal with is an eye injury or head injury to their dog that has affected the eye area.
-This is a very sensitive area for the dog and is easily hurt and irritate, just like for a human.
+This is a very sensitive area for the dog and is easily hurt and irritated, just like for a human.
 Understanding how to assess the problem and provide some basic first aid until the dog can be seen by a vet is critical in both staying calm and hopefully protecting as much of the dog's vision as possible.
 Many eye injuries are caused by irritations in the eye that are either from the dog's hair or eyelashes or from foreign materials getting into the eye itself.
 These foreign objects can be pieces of grass or vegetation or even more serious issues such as glass, metal shards, splinters or virtually any other type of object or debris.
 When dealing with eye injuries it is important to be able to assess the injury and take appropriate first aid measures as quickly as possible. [...]

 - Articles